cover main news cv research data public teaching ENJL

 Hsiang-Chih Hwang's Github with tools for download and analysis of WISE light curves (2020) and measurements of eccentricities of wide binaries (2022)

-Vedant Chandra's pipeline for the analysis of white dwarf spectra (2021)
+Vedant Chandra's pipeline for the analysis of white dwarf spectra (2021) and for high-precision radial velocity measurements of white dwarfs and red dwarfs (2024).

 Nadia Zakamska's Github page.
 Currently available: (1) a first-principles filter convolution code; (2) a code to calculate the cyclotron spectrum from homogeneous thermal plasma in uniform magnetic field (2022); (3) a code to calculate the spectropolarimetric properties of quasar emission lines scattered by axisymmetric outflows (Zakamska and Alexandroff 2023).